fndomariano/fun/README.md

-# Try don't to laugh
+# Try not to laugh

 This is a small project that I made to fun me.